lowRISC/opentitan/doc/ug/install_instructions.md

 ### Install Xilinx Vivado

+_**Vivado Version:** Vivado 2019.1 and all its updates are not compatible with this project.
+A discussion on this problem can be found in the [Github issue](https://github.com/lowRISC/opentitan/issues/89)._

 Vivado can be installed in two ways: either through an "All OS installer Single-File Download", or via the "Linux Self Extracting Web Installer".
 Neither option is great:
 the "All OS installer" is a huge download of around 20 GB (and the Xilinx download servers seem to be overloaded regularly), but it supports an unattended installation.